 If the victim of the crash can prove that the at-fault driver’s employer was negligent in entrusting that employee with responsibilities that required operating a vehicle, then the victims can sue the company.

 All they have to do is convince a judge that the employee was incompetent, reckless, or

-This is why every organization with mobile employees should have a comprehensive safety policy.
+This is why your organization should have an employee vehicle safety policy.
 This policy should require routine motor vehicle record (MVR) checks, promote safe driving, and detail a process for addressing incidents that increase a driver’s risk profile.

-To reduce liability for employee-involved accidents, it’s important to follow best practices.
+To reduce vicarious liability for employee-involved auto accidents, it’s important to follow best practices.
 Let’s look at a few.

 Every car insurance policy includes three liability limits that your company should dictate for each employee:

 Bodily injury per person: The maximum amount the insurer will pay for a single person’s injuries, per incident.

 Bodily injury per accident: The maximum total amount the insurer will pay for all injured persons, per incident.